Dawid-Krasik/Projekt/README.md

 ## How to use

-To use this repository the following steps have to be followed:
+To use this project repository, please follow these steps:

 * Download the repository from https://github.com/Dawid-Krasik/Projekt/
 * Import it as a Maven project using an IDE like IntelliJ or Eclipse.